mentosmenno2/image-crop-positioner/README.md

 This plugin allows you to better crop your images, based on face detection or hotspot selection.

-## In Development

-> :warning: **This plugin is still in development.** Some functionality may be missing or not working as intended.

 ## Menu

 - [Requirements](./docs/requirements.md)